 Japanese Bilingual Immersion Program

 Bilingual Education is a significant programming innovation operating at Huntingdale.
 Special funding was obtained for this initiative in Term 1, 1997 under the Department of Education’s Bilingual School’s Grant.
-The Japanese Bilingual Immersion Program provides 2.5 hours of Japanese Literacy teaching and five hours of content based teaching in the following: Music, Visual Arts, Physical Education or eLearning and Inquiry (Science and Humanities).
+The Japanese Bilingual Immersion Program provides 2.5 hours of Japanese Literacy teaching and 5.5 hours of content based teaching in the following: Music, Visual Arts, Physical Education and Wellbeing or eLearning and Inquiry (Science and Humanities).

 The success of the program is grounded in research into best practice in language immersion: